This article has links to products and services we love, which we may make commission from.

 Some of the most popular destinations and rough travel times are listed below:

-This does not take into account other drivers on the road, or the fact that while you are headed to your destination, you will be stopping at every available layby to take photographs.
+This does not consider other drivers on the road or the fact that while you are headed to your destination, you will be stopping at every available layby to take photographs.
 It also doesn’t consider traffic, animals on the road, weather conditions or daylight timings.

-Now you’ve got an idea of timings, let’s take a look at some of the best driving routes in Scotland.
+Now that you’ve got an idea of the timings, let’s look at some of the best driving routes in Scotland.

 Scotland Road Trip Itinerary Ideas

-The first step involves the hardest decision, choosing which of the incredible Scotland self-drive tours you are going to do.
+The first step involves the hardest decision: choosing which of the incredible Scotland self-drive tours you will do.

-We’ve summarised some of the most popular road trips in Scotland and also a few lesser-known if you prefer to get off the beaten track and travel as the locals do.
+We’ve summarised some of Scotland’s most popular road trips and a few lesser-known ones if you prefer to get off the beaten track and travel as the locals do.

 North Coast 500 (3+ days)